“Getting the Hands Dirty for a Good Cause”

-In my Plebe (freshman) year literature class, about 7 months ago, I wrote an adventurous short story (~2600 words) that combines effective altruism, the tech world, fake news, and a moral lesson about the possible tragic consequences of naive unilateral action.
+In my Plebe (freshman) year literature class, I wrote an adventurous short story (~2600 words) that combines effective altruism, the tech world, fake news, and a possible moral lesson about the possible tragic consequences of naive unilateral action.
 Let me know what you think!

 “I know.
 You’re disappointed that I didn’t turn out to be like you,” boomed out of the surround-sound system connected to the 68 inch plasma TV, which blocked the view of the Pacific from San Francisco.